-The company succeeded completing all the phases of the proposed program and is currently finishing the field requirements for the 43-101 resource report and the new metallurgical study that has been commissioned for the Hopes Advance Main Zone, Gamma Zone and a new zone called Falco7.
-Key supplies for 2014 including fuel, drill supplies and camp supplies will be shipped this fall.
-This is the ongoing strategy of the company's long term plan for the property and will create a cost effective early start on exploration in 2014.
+Key supplies for 2014 including fuel, drill supplies and camp supplies were shipped to the company's storage facility at Aupaluk in November.
+This is part of the ongoing strategy of the company's long term plan for the property and will create a cost effective early start on exploration for the 2014 season.